West Nile Virus and Mosquito Control

 West Nile Virus is a disease transmitted by mosquitoes.
 It was first identified in the United States in 1999 and was probably introduced by an infected bird or mosquito.
 Birds serve as a reservoir for the virus.
 When a mosquito bites an infected bird, it ingests the virus.
 The mosquito can then transmit the virus to the next bird, animal or human that it bites.

 There is no vaccine for West Nile Virus but you can greatly reduce your risk by reducing the number of mosquitoes around your home.
 Mosquitoes need water to breed and can complete their life cycle in as little as two weeks in warm weather.
 It is important to eliminate standing water around your home.

-For more information, contact the Lehigh County West Nile Resource Center at 610-366-8345 or check out the following website.
+For more information, contact the Lehigh County West Nile Resource Center at 610-366-8345 or check out the Pennsylvania West Nile Virus Control Program.